-‘The Flash’ races to $55 million on a busy box office weekend
+‘The Flash’ opens to $55 million, a step off the typical superhero pace

 The studio’s leadership remained bullish on releasing their $200 million movie, however, confident in its quality and importance to future DC Studios storylines.
 The movie introduces the multiverse, which allowed for the return of Michael Keaton’s Batman in a movie that also had Ben Affleck’s Batman.

 Going into the weekend analysts expected “The Flash” to earn at least $70 million in its first three days, playing in 4,234 locations domestically.
 Now, it’s projected to net out with $64 million in its first four, including Monday’s Juneteenth holiday.
+Internationally, it made $75 million, giving it a $139 million global start.

 Critics were mixed but more positive than not, with a 67% on Rotten Tomatoes.
 AP’s Jocelyn Noveck wrote in her review that despite some “breezily clever and entertaining” moments, “the final act bogs down in what feels like an endless, generic CGI battle and a kitchen-sink resolution.”